Minnie's Bow-Toons

 Minnie's Bow-Toons is an American animated preschool television series from Disney Television Animation.
-The series initially aired from November 14, 2011, to January 22, 2016, on Disney Jr. (as Disney Junior), as a short-form series targeted at preschool-aged girls, as well as the spin-off from Mickey Mouse Clubhouse.
-The series is based on the Mickey Mouse Clubhouse episode "Minnie's Bow-tique".
-In both the episode and its spin-off, Minnie opens the same boutique from the former - this time with bows and bow-ties.

-Minnie's Bow-Toons introduced the new character Cuckoo-Loca, as well as Minnie's twin nieces formally in animation, Millie and Melody Mouse (starting with the episode "Trouble Times Two").
+The series originally aired as a short-form series from November 14, 2011, to January 22, 2016, on Disney Jr. (as Disney Junior), and is a spin-off of Mickey Mouse Clubhouse.
+It is based on the Mickey Mouse Clubhouse episode "Minnie’s Bow-tique," in which Minnie Mouse opens the same boutique; in the spin-off, the setting is revisited with a focus on bows and bow ties.
+Minnie's Bow-Toons also introduces the character Cuckoo-Loca, as well as Minnie's twin nieces, Millie and Melody Mouse, who make their animated debut in the episode "Trouble Times Two."

-Minnie's Bow-Toons was followed by a revival of the series, entitled Minnie's Bow-Toons: Party Palace Pals, which was released on April 3, 2021, on Disney Junior's YouTube channel and later aired its first episode on April 5 on Disney Channel, this time in the style of Mickey Mouse Mixed-Up Adventures and Mickey Mouse Funhouse.
+Minnie's Bow-Toons was followed by a revival of the series, entitled Minnie's Bow-Toons: Party Palace Pals, which was released on April 3, 2021, on Disney Junior's YouTube channel and later aired its first episode on April 5 on Disney Channel, this time in the style of Mickey Mouse Mixed-Up Adventures, Mickey Mouse Funhouse and Mickey Mouse Clubhouse+ respectively.

 Premise

 After the events of the Mickey Mouse Clubhouse episode "Minnie's Bow-tique", this TV series is about the adventures of Minnie Mouse and her best friend Daisy Duck as they run Minnie's Bow-tique, a speciality shop stocked only with colorful bows and bow-ties.
-Minnie ends all the Season 1 episodes saying, "There's no business like bow business!".
+Minnie ends all the Original Season 1 episodes saying, "There's no business like bow business!".

-In Season 3, Minnie, Daisy and Cuckoo-Loca open a pet grooming salon adjacent to the Bow-tique.
-In Season 4, Minnie, Daisy and Cuckoo-Loca go on international trips, visiting cities like London, Paris, Venice and Tokyo.
-In Season 6, Minnie, Daisy and Cuckoo-Loca start a new party planning business.
-In Season 8, they go on all sorts of adventures while camping, and Season 9 sees them starting up a pet hotel.
+In Original Season 3, Minnie, Daisy and Cuckoo-Loca open a pet grooming salon adjacent to the Bow-tique.
+In Original Season 4 (as well as the ending of the Original Season 3), Minnie, Daisy and Cuckoo-Loca go on international trips, visiting cities like London, Paris, Venice and Tokyo.
+In Revival Season 1, Minnie, Daisy and Cuckoo-Loca start a new party planning business.
+In Revival Season 3, they go on all sorts of adventures while camping, and Revival Season 4 sees them starting up a pet hotel.